vedansh712/Activity-Tracker-extention/README.md

 - **Mental Health**: Short breaks improve focus and reduce stress
 - **Always Visible**: Continuous awareness of break timing with countdown display
 - **User-Controlled**: Click "I took a break!" to reset the timer when you're ready

+#### Configuration Options

+Access rest timer settings directly from the extension popup (click the extension icon):

+**Timer Duration Options:**

+- 15 minutes (frequent breaks for intensive work)
+- 20 minutes (Pomodoro-style intervals)
+- 25 minutes (classic Pomodoro technique)
+- 30 minutes (default, balanced for most users)
+- 45 minutes (longer focus sessions)
+- 1 hour (extended work periods)
+- 1.5 hours (deep work sessions)
+- 2 hours (maximum interval)

+**Enable/Disable:**

+- Toggle the rest timer on or off using the switch in the popup
+- When disabled, the side popup disappears from all tabs
+- When enabled, the timer starts immediately with your chosen interval

+**Easy Access:**

+- No need to visit settings pages - configure directly from the main popup
+- Changes apply instantly to all open tabs
+- Configuration is saved automatically

 ## 📊 Statistics Displayed